shubhsundaram/A-game-Galactic-Onslaught-/README.md

 Inspiration from classic space shooter games.

-the code is derived from the book "PYTHON CRASH COURSE" by ERIC MATTHES.
+I am grateful to having the book "PYTHON CRASH COURSE" by ERIC MATTHES which helped me doing this project from scratch till end.

-I have done certain modifications in the project and added some extra functionalities in the game to make it more creative.